ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](od_o4x4_6.gif)](od_o4x4_6.gif)
 [![\[IM Output\]](od_o8x8_6.gif)](od_o8x8_6.gif)

-As you can see even though only 6 colors are used, with ordered dithering you increase the effective number of colors used to define the gradient, to a point where you can be hard pressed to notice just how few colors were actually used!
+As you can see, even though only 6 colors are used, with ordered dithering you increase the effective number of colors used to define the gradient, to a point where you can be hard pressed to notice just how few colors were actually used!

 Not only can you define the number of posterization levels for all channels, but unlike the "`-posterize`" error correction dither option, you can specify the levels for each channel.
 The numbers are assigned to the channels as per the "`-channels`" setting.